ETIMC/Report/typst/sections/Sprint 1.typ

 === Testing
 The prototype was tested by a student enrolled in the Game Development and Learning Technology program at the University of Southern Denmark, allowing for initial feedback on usability.
-Due to the tester's personal connection to the team, feedback was looked upon with caution to mitigate potential bias.
+Due to the tester's personal relation to the team, feedback was looked upon with caution to mitigate potential bias.

 The test was conducted at the University of Southern Denmark and involved an unstructured interview , combined with the Think Aloud methodology.
 An A/B test was also carried out to assess the preferred placement of the NFC reader.
 This multi-method approach supported a flexible testing environment and allowed exploration of questions not already pre-defined before the test.
 The session lasted approximately 30 minutes and yielded constructive criticism, while the overall user response remained positive.